Medieval and Renaissance Studies (2020 - 2022)

 MEDI-UA 801 Identical to ENGL-UA 143, ITAL-UA 160.
 Offered every two to three years.
 4 points.

 Interdisciplinary introduction (in English) to late medieval culture.
 The literature, art, and music, as well as political, religious, and social developments of the time.
 Emphasizes the classical background of medieval culture and its transmission to the modern world.
-Readings include: selections from Dante, St. Augustine, Boethius, St. Francis, Brunetto Latini, Thomas Aquinas, and Boccaccio.
+Readings from Dante, St. Augustine, Boethius, St. Francis, Brunetto Latini, Thomas Aquinas, and Boccaccio.

 Acting Medieval Literature